getkimball/docs/monitoring.md

 Various system and application metrics are exposed via that endpoint, with helpful values documented below.

+Additional metric exports are available at:

+* [`/metrics/counters`](/analytics.md) - Metrics about the individual event counters
+* [`/metrics/predictions`](/predictions.md) - Metrics about predictions for goals

+These metrics are not included in the main metric exports as they can generate a significant number of metrics if there are many events / goals in the system.

 ## Helpful metrics

 `kimball_counters` - The number of bloom filters/counters the application is tracking.